Primary School: Pre-Kindergarten-Grade 2

 The Primary School lays the foundations for children as students and lifelong learners in a nurturing and stimulating environment.
 Teachers are well versed in the developmental stages specific to this age group and work to instill an excitement about learning and an eagerness to form community.
 The coed kindergarten lays the groundwork for the Schools' co-institutional model, allowing boys and girls to get to know one another.
 In first grade, children break into single gender classrooms, allowing teachers to tailor the learning in their classes to the needs of each student using their knowledge of brain research, of educational theory and of each child in the room.

 We focus on instilling confidence and a sense of belonging in these early years at Sacred Heart.
 Teachers and administrators work to know each child individually and to provide the kind of daily encouragement that allows all children to flourish.
 Kindness, respect and responsibility are all qualities we actively seek to affirm in our youngest students.

 We also work to lay a solid foundation of skills that will support later learning.
 In the Primary School, we carefully and purposefully balance developmental growth and academic achievement.
 Early learning cannot be rushed.
-No two children learn the same way, or at the same pace, and so we make sure there are enough adults on board—homeroom teachers, teaching assistants, special area teachers, an enrichment coordinator and a reading support teacher—so that learning opportunities can be individualized in ways that benefit each child.
+No two children learn the same way, or at the same pace, and so we make sure there are enough adults on board—homeroom teachers, teaching assistants, special area teachers, an enrichment coordinator, and reading support teachers—so that learning opportunities can be individualized in ways that benefit each child.

-Our goal is for students to leave the Primary School with confidence in their abilities, a sense of joy in and responsibility for their new school family and the security that all adults are working together to help them grow to be their best selves.
+Our goal is for students to leave the Primary School with confidence in their abilities, a sense of joy in and responsibility for their new school family, and the security that all members of the community are working together to help them grow to be their best selves.